istio/istio.io/content/en/news/releases/1.13.x/announcing-1.13/upgrade-notes/index.md

 ## Port 22 iptables capture changes

 In previous versions, port 22 was excluded from iptables capture.
 This mitigates risk of getting locked out of a VM when using Istio on VMs.
-This configuration was hardcoded into the iptables logic, meaning there was no way to capture traffic on port 22.
+This configuration was hard coded into the iptables logic, meaning there was no way to capture traffic on port 22.

 The iptables logic now no longer has special logic on port 22.
 Instead, the `istioctl x workload entry configure`